cyanit/Spacer/README.md

 ![Spacer Opened](https://imgur.com/download/GAGO0He)

-If you have a dark wallpaper, you should customize the Icons (the svgs are within the resources).
+If you have a dark wallpaper, you should customize the icon (the svg is within the resources).
 Im working on a switch though.

 ![Spacer on a dark wallpaper](https://imgur.com/download/FGwvrpb)